yuyasugano/finance_python/README.md

 6. `How to build Sentiment Analysis with NLTK and Sciki-learn in Python.ipynb`
 7. `How to draw a candle stick chart with DataFrame in Python (mplfinance, plotly and bokeh).ipynb`
 8. `How to draw 4 most common trend indicators in matplotlib in Python.ipynb`
+9. `How to draw a trend line with DataFrame in Python.ipynb`

 ## License